 Frequently Asked Questions

 Thinkalong is yours to use in whatever way it supports your classroom.
 The program was designed to be modular so that it could fit a variety of student needs.

 Yes!
 Please contact us to schedule a Thinkalong session in your classroom.
 We also offer professional development workshops for small and large groups of educators.
 If you’re interested in having a Connecticut Public Learning education specialist join you for a training workshop, please let us know!

-Thinkalong is a free, easy-to-access, and user-friendly educational tool to foster media literacy skills, critical thinking, and informed debate.
 If you think Thinkalong would be a good fit for your school system, talk to your student’s teachers, school principal, district superintendent, or your board of education members.
 You can also let your local parent-teacher organization know, or even suggest the program to your local library or your community’s educational partners.